8BitDo Lite controller is a love letter to the D-pad

 You have a lot of options when it comes to picking up a quality controller for PC or Switch.
 Peripheral manufacturer 8BitDo has a line of products that show how far the accessory space has come.
 And the company’s latest gamepad, the 8BitDo Lite, is more evidence of that.
 But the Lite is different.
 It’s not trying to replace your Pro controller.
 Instead, it’s trying to fill a specific need for people who primarily play 2D games like platformers or Metroidvanias.
-Or anyone who would rather use a D-pad.
+Or anyone who would rather use a D-pad than sticks.

 The 8BitDo Lite is available now for $25.
 It has all of the buttons you need to play any modern game — except it doesn’t have any analog sticks.
 In their place, the controller has two classic-style directional pads.
 But this doesn’t mean the Lite doesn’t work in modern, dual-stick games.
 The D-pads act as analog sticks.
 So it works with shooters or any 3D action game.